AnnotationPortal/DatathonandHackathon.github.io/guides/annotation_scheme.md

 ---

-## 2. Is the post antisemitic according to IHRA?
+## 2. Is the post antisemitic according to IHRA-WDA?

 Choose one of the following five options based on your confidence:

-- [ ]Confident not antisemitic
+- [ ] Confident not antisemitic
 - [ ] Probably not antisemitic
 - [ ] I don’t know
 - [ ] Probably antisemitic